-- (i) Requests to interrupt are only considered at the whole programme level and are not applied explicitly to individual modules unless the student is undertaking a module as part of stand-alone study. - (ii) Students who have reached the end of their scheduled programme of study and have assessments, modules or placements outstanding are not eligible to interrupt their studies.
-These students should refer to the exceptional mitigating circumstances (EMC) process which can be found in Appendix 7 to the Academic Regulations. - (iii) Education trainees are not normally permitted to interrupt whilst on placement.
-If valid reasons exist and an Education trainee is unable to continue with a placement, an EMC form should be submitted. - (iv) Interruption periods are approved for no less than one semester, or equivalent, and for no more than one calendar year unless permission is granted directly by the Academic Registrar.
-Interruptions extending beyond one calendar year are approved by the Academic Registrar in exceptional circumstances only.
-Students seeking to extend their interruption period beyond one calendar year may be advised to withdraw and apply to return to study at a later date. - (v) Applications to interrupt are not considered for new students within the first two weeks of their start date.
-Any new student unable to continue at this stage should instead apply to 'Re-start' their studies.
-Further information on the Re-start process is available from the Academic Registry. - (vi) Students are not permitted to interrupt after the fourth week of the term/semester.
-In exceptional circumstances, the Academic Registrar may agree interruption providing it does not give the student an academic advantage on their return. - (vii) Students normally return from interruption to commence their studies at the start of teaching for the semester/term.
-For those programmes that incorporate practise, it may be appropriate for a student to resume studies at the equivalent point to their departure.
+- (i) Requests to interrupt are only considered at the whole programme level and are not applied explicitly to individual modules unless the student is scheduled at that point to undertake one module only due to stand-alone or part time study. - (ii) Students who have reached the end of their scheduled programme of study and have assessments, modules or placements outstanding are not eligible to interrupt their studies.
+These students should refer to the exceptional mitigating circumstances (EMC) process which can be found in Appendix 7 to the Academic Regulations. - (iii) Students who interrupt whilst on placement may also be required to submit an EMC form. - (iv) Interruption periods are approved for no less than one semester, or equivalent, and for no more than one calendar year unless permission is granted directly by the Head of Academic Registry.
+Interruptions extending beyond one calendar year are approved by the Head of Academic Registry in exceptional circumstances only.
+Students seeking to extend their interruption period beyond one calendar year may be advised to withdraw and apply to return to study at a later date.

+- (v) Applications to interrupt are not considered for new students within the first two weeks of their start date.
+Any new level 4 student unable to continue at this stage should instead apply to 'Restart' their studies.
+Further information on the Restart process is available from the Academic Registry. - (vi) Students are not normally permitted to interrupt after the fourth week of teaching for the term/semester.
+In exceptional circumstances, the Head of Academic Registry may agree to an interruption after the fourth week providing it does not give the student an academic advantage on their return. - (vii) Students normally return from interruption to commence their studies at the start of teaching for the semester/term.
+For those programmes that incorporate a placement, it may be appropriate for a student to resume studies at the equivalent point to their departure.
 Return dates are subject to agreement with the department and require authorisation from Academic Registry. - (viii) Outstanding assessment will be recorded as part of the interruption agreement so that each student is clear about their overall position as they enter the period of interruption.
-While the completion of outstanding assessment is not mandatory during interruption, should an interrupted student wish to submit outstanding assessment, the University will facilitate this where practicable.

-- (ix) Periods of interruption count towards the maximum time limits for registration.
+While the completion of outstanding assessment is not mandatory during interruption, should an interrupted student wish to submit outstanding assessment, the University will facilitate this where practicable. - (ix) Periods of interruption count towards the maximum time limits for registration.
 An interruption request may not be approved where it would lead to a student exceeding the maximum registration period.
-This also applies where interruption may breach any professional, statutory or regulatory body requirements around completion timeframes. - (x) Tuition fees are calculated in accordance with the University's tuition fee regulations which correlate to dates of attendance.
+This also applies where interruption may breach any professional, statutory or regulatory body requirements around completion timeframes. - (x) Tuition fees are calculated in accordance with the University's tuition fee regulations which correlate to dates of attendance/engagement.
 Any scheduled bursary or scholarship payment will normally cease during the period of interruption.

-3. Interruption procedure
+3. Interruption Procedure